rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/routing.md

 title: Routing
 ---

-Reaction Router extends the routing functionality provided by [kadira:flow-router-ssr](https://github.com/kadirahq/flow-router/tree/ssr).
-The basics of FlowRouter are covered in the [FlowRouter documentation](https://github.com/kadirahq/flow-router), but you can most likely find everything you need to use Reaction Router on this page.
+Demand Router extends the routing functionality provided by [kadira:flow-router-ssr](https://github.com/kadirahq/flow-router/tree/ssr).
+The basics of FlowRouter are covered in the [FlowRouter documentation](https://github.com/kadirahq/flow-router), but you can most likely find everything you need to use Demand Router on this page.

 ## Usage

-Reaction Router is exported as `Router` from `"/client/api"`.
+Demand Router is exported as `Router` from `"/client/api"`.

 ```js
 import { Router } from "/client/api";